 Tom Eddington spent the 90’s and early 2000’s like the corporate equivalent of a unicorn, achieving wild success as a business consultant, strategic advisor, and entrepreneur.

-Over a twelve year period, Tom helped grow Hewett from 2,200 to 25,000 associates, becoming a global leader in organizational change, human resources, outsourcing, and one of the most admired consultancies in the world.
+Over a twelve-year period, Tom helped grow Hewitt from 2,200 to 25,000 associates, becoming a global leader in organizational change, human resources, outsourcing, and one of the most admired consultancies in the world.